manoa-snackbox/manoa-snackbox.github.io/README.md

 Manoa Snackbox is an app that provides UH Manoa students with information on the contents of vending machines on campus.
 Here students can find which nearby machines sell products they want, gain insight into which machines might be sold out, as well as view nutrition information on all drinks and snack items available.

-#Examples of what this app will look like:
+# User Guide

+Users first arrive on the Landing Page
 ### Landing page

-What first time or non-logged in users will see.
+First time, and non-logged-in users will arrive on this page.
 ![](https://github.com/uhvending/uhvending.github.io/blob/master/screenshots/landing-page.png)

 ### Map page